badookey/Ryutai/README.md

 # Ryutai

 Ryutai is an interactive experience focusing on the meditative qualities of flowing water.
 This was initally created for the subject 'Interactive Media' at the University of Technology Sydney.
+Use your hands to play with a liquid-like substance and pop bubbles to make gong noises.
 ![Ryutai Screenshot](screenshots/Ryutai.png?raw=true "Ryutai")

 # Setup